ewhac/blender-import-vs3d/object_format.md

 appear in the file.
 In other words, the parent polygon and its detail polygons are treated by VS3D as a single unit.

-The structure of a detail polygon appearing in the file is as follows:
+The structure of a polygon with detail polygons appearing in the file is as
+follows:
   * A polygon indicates it has detail polygons by specifying a negative value for the color code.
   * On the immediately following line appears a single integer specifying